 Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

-Free Self-Guided London Westminster Walking Tour
+London Westminster Self-Guided Walking Tour

 Free Self Guided London Westminster Walking Tour

-London is massive in just about every way: size, history, and culture.
-Rather than feeling overwhelmed by the numerous sights, we think it is best to focus sightseeing on specific London Neighborhoods.
+London is massive in just about every way.
+Rather than feeling overwhelmed, we believe it’s best to focus on specific London Neighborhoods.
+In this Self-Guided Walking Tour of London we explore iconic Westminster.

 London Westminster Sights

-Plus, at the end of the post, we highlight where to eat in Westminster – featuring a few quintessentially British Food in London.
+We also feature a few of the best museums in the district.
+Plus, at the end of the walk, we talk about where to eat in Westminster for quintessentially British Foods.

 #1 Hyde Park